Discectomy for a Lumbar Herniated Disc

-You are asleep or numb during the surgery.
+You may be asleep or have medicine to relax you during surgery.
+And the area will be numbed if you're awake.
+It's often numbed even if you are asleep.
 You might go home the same day you have surgery.
 Or you might need to stay in the hospital or surgery center overnight.

 What To Expect

 After surgery, you will be encouraged to get out of bed and walk as soon as the numbness wears off.
-You can use prescription medicines to control pain while you recover.
-You can slowly resume exercise and other activities.
+As you recover, you can slowly resume exercise and other activities.

 Here are some other things to think about:

 - You may not be comfortable sitting at first.
-Most people avoid having to sit for longer than 15 or 20 minutes.
 But sitting will feel more comfortable over time.

 - Walk as often as you can for the first several weeks.
 Getting up often to walk around will help lower the risk that too much scar tissue will form.

 - Many people can go back to work and their daily routine soon after surgery.
 In some cases, your doctor may suggest a rehabilitation program.
 This may include physical therapy and home exercises.